 A major theme of the first half of his book is the following.
-One should analyze the decision making processes of institutions in terms of the incentives faced,the constraints in place and the likely outcomes and if the decision makers are immune from feedback mechanisms .Do not look at the "hoped for results" or the mission statements but rather at the mechanics of the decision making process.
+One should analyze the decision making processes of institutions in terms of the incentives faced,the constraints in place and the likely outcomes and whether the decision makers are immune from or influenced by feedback mechanisms .Do not look at the "hoped for results" or the mission statements but rather at the mechanics of the decision making process.

 Consider the mechanics of the Independent Payment Advisory Board ( IPAB) and how decisions will be made by its fifteen member presidential appointed panel and how lobbyists for various special interests will target this group and likely their efforts will be proportional to the power that IPAB has been given.